adamchainz/conjecture/docs/design.rst

 The former seems an unambiguous good: If you execute fewer operations and read less data, you're probably doing something simpler.
 Why does the latter matter?

 Well, it doesn't *intrinsically* matter.
-But if you can arrange your generators so that they produce simpler results for lexicographically earlier sequences of bytes then you can arrange your generators so that simplification of the underlying stream results in simplified values.
+It's a somewhat arbitrary choice, though turns out to be a convenient one for a variety of reasons.
+But for any consistent choice of simplification if you can arrange your generators so that they produce simpler results for simpler sequences of bytes then you can arrange your generators so that simplification of the underlying stream results in simplified values.

 For example, when drawing an n-byte integer as long as you do it in big-endian format, simplifying the n bytes lexicographically corresponds to shrinking the integer according to the ordering that positive is simpler than